ivyy-poison/tp/docs/UserGuide.md

 We have added some annotations in <span style="color:red">red</span> so that you can understand the app visually.
 ![Ui](images/Ui-annotated.png)

-6. You can try typing some commands into the command box and pressing "enter" to execute.
+6. You can try typing some commands into the command box and pressing "Enter" to execute.
 We have listed down some commands for you to try.
  - `help`: Opens the help window.
  - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds an employee named `John Doe` to the employee list.
  - `list`: Lists all employees.